 Mentioning bankruptcy often brings immediate negotiation because:

-- They get nothing in bankruptcy
+- They get nothing in Chapter 7 bankruptcy

 - It costs them money when you file